copperwater/xNetHack/doc/xnh-changelog-6.0.md

   Gigantic will not break its armor.
 Instead, it will slither out of its armor.
 - Chaotics no longer incur a -1 alignment record penalty for angering peaceful monsters.
+- Chaotics no longer incur a -1 alignment record penalty for casting healing spells at their pets (but they still do for healing peacefuls).
+- There are no alignment record adjustments at all for casting healing spells at a monster which is already at maximum HP.

 ### Interface changes